Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 But Rick Dressler, an official with medevac operator Metro Aviation, told the board it is difficult to identify other aircraft in the night sky around Ronald Reagan National Airport, especially if an onboard locator system was switched off, as Army choppers routinely did.

-Dressler said that he and other civilian helicopter pilots in the area have long been concerned about the Army and Air Force helicopters flying around Reagan airport.
+Dressler said that he and other civilian helicopter pilots have long been concerned about military helicopters flying around Reagan airport.

 “I don’t like saying this.
 I’ll say it again on the record," Dressler, a former Army aviator and retired Air Force officer, said.
 “I’m speaking for my group there.
 We we are all very uncomfortable when those two units are operating.”